TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The United Nations office in Geneva.

-In December 2014, I graduated from George Mason University with a Master of Arts in Global Affairs…and very little idea of where to go from there.
-In November of 2014, I started applying for jobs with abandon, and in the midst of dispatching dozens of cover letters, resumes, and inquiries to potential employers, I came across the Program on Global Governance and Policy in Geneva, hosted by Duke University’s Sanford School of Public Policy.
+I graduated from George Mason University with a Master of Arts in Global Affairs and minimal idea of where to go.
+In November, I started applying for jobs with abandon.
+While dispatching dozens of cover letters, resumes, and inquiries to potential employers, I came across the Program on Global Governance and Policy in Geneva, hosted by Duke University’s Sanford School of Public Policy.
 The program combined nine weeks of interning with a week of intensive classes.
-I had specialized in Global Health in grad school but lacked hands-on experience, so when I saw that their Global Health track offered internships at the World Health Organization Headquarters, I was enamored.
+I specialized in Global Health in grad school.
+Yet, I lacked hands-on experience, so I was enamored when I saw that their Global Health track offered internships at the World Health Organization Headquarters.
 I applied more on a whim — after all, this was a top-rated program at an incredible university, and I was still getting rejected from entry-level job after entry-level job.

 Two days before my graduation ceremony, I received the email.
 Miracle of miracles, Sanford had accepted me.
 My hands shook as I read the details of the acceptance.
 I had a little over a month to decide.